12 Tips to help your child be a healthy weight

 Ben, at 11, joined Slimming World, read about his journey here.
-Myself and Stuart then focussed much more on his eating and food habits.
+Stuart and I then focused much more on his eating and food habits.
+I feel it is so important as a parent to help your child be a healthy weight.

 If they are a little overweight it is just that they need to adjust their habits as they grow to become an adult of a healthy size.
 Here are my top tips for helping your child to be a healthy weight.